 What is the difference between the Winter and Summer Sessions?

-The 2020 Winter and Summer Sessions will follow the four-week format, as well as the 2021 Winter Session.
+The 2020 Summer and 2021 Winter Sessions will follow the four-week format.
 Classes for the four-week format convene three days a week for four weeks.

 The 2021 Summer Session will follow the two-week format.
 Classes convene for 12 consecutive days with only one day break.
 The two-week format may be convenient for students who reside outside the Southern California area.